SwiftMindInstitute/open-source/packages/bid-map/README.md

 # BidMap

-A Bidirectional Map class by BlueSky.llc.
+A Bidirectional Map class by SwiftMind Institute.

 # Overview